SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/getting_started/lesson-1.md

 syntax](https://blog.docker.com/2017/01/whats-new-in-docker-1-13/#h.yuluxi90h1om)
 in the form of **`docker [object] [verb]`**, such as `docker image list`, `docker image build` and `docker container start`.
 This guide uses the newer style of commands for clarity.
-The traditional style of commands, such as `docker rmi` and `docker stop`, will also work.
+The legacy style of commands, such as `docker rmi` and `docker stop`, will also work.

 ## Prerequisites for the Spin Getting Started Guide